 Treatment of ANUG consists of gentle debridement with a hand scaler or ultrasonic device.
 Debridement is done over several days.
 The patient uses a soft toothbrush or washcloth to wipe the teeth.

-Rinses at hourly intervals with warm normal saline or twice/day with 1.5% hydrogen peroxide or 0.12% chlorhexidine may help during the first few days after initial debridement.
+Rinses at hourly intervals with warm normal saline or twice a day with 1.5% hydrogen peroxide or 0.12% chlorhexidine may help during the first few days after initial debridement.

-If debridement is delayed (eg, if a dentist or the instruments necessary for debridement are unavailable), oral antibiotics (eg, amoxicillin 500 mg q 8 h, erythromycin 250 mg q 6 h, or tetracycline 250 mg q 6 h) provide rapid relief and can be continued until 72 h after symptoms resolve.
+If debridement is delayed (eg, if a dentist or the instruments necessary for debridement are unavailable), oral antibiotics (eg, amoxicillin 500 mg every 8 hours, erythromycin 250 mg every 6 hours, or tetracycline 250 mg every 6 hours) may help to provide relief and can be continued until 72 hours after symptoms resolve.